Rahul-Sahani04/React-Frontend-Development-Roadmap/README.md

 ## Basic Concepts
-> For a comprehensive understanding of the basic concepts, refer to our detailed guide [Here.
+> For a comprehensive understanding of this topic, refer to our detailed guide [Here.
 Basic Concepts](Basics/Readme.md)
 - **JSX ✨:**
 JSX stands for JavaScript XML.
 It allows you to write HTML in React.